-Nutrient containers should be recycled in compliance with State and local guidelines or regulations.
+Nutrient containers should be recycled in compliance with State and local guidelines or regulations (e.g. Washington State Department of Ecology Waste to Resources Program, Washington State Department of Agriculture, city and county ordinances).

 Considerations to Minimize Agricultural Nonpoint Source Pollution of Surface and Groundwater